To Catch a Thief

 For people with cancer, the old saying "no pain, no gain" couldn't be more wrong.

 The evolving field of pain research has focused much of its early work on cancer, giving doctors more options to ease the impact pain has on quality of life.
-We talked with Carmen Green, M.D., director of University of Michigan pain research, about her latest findings and her tips for managing pain.
+We talked with Carmen Green, M.D. about her findings and her tips for managing pain.

 Q. Tell us about your research.